Skip to content

 def _snapshot_bus_voltages(self) -> BusVoltages:

-"""Snapshot all per-bus, per-phase voltage magnitudes into BusVoltages.
+"""Snapshot all per-bus, per-phase voltage magnitudes into BusVoltages."""

 vmag = dss.Circuit.AllBusMagPu()

-for i, (bus, phase) in enumerate(self._node_map):
+for i, bus in enumerate(self.all_buses)

 return BusVoltages(_data=data)